 Alexandre is a senior director in charge of Cyber and technology risks at RBC.
 He is responsible of risk oversight and advisory for private banking, insurance and fund services.
 He hold a global function in the Bank and cover as well Europe and APAC.

 Previously, he worked as a Lead Auditor in charge of the Luxembourg IT onsite inspection team integrated into the Single Supervisory Mechanism of the European Central Bank.
 Alexandre worked also at Deloitte in audit and risk advisory where he led consulting and audit engagements for clients of various industries (finance, healthcare, FMCG, telecommunication) and public organizations.
 He also worked for in project management and IT Risk for international publicly listed groups such as Bouygues and Accor.

 Alexandre holds masters in general engineering and computing of ESIEA and professional certifications in audit and risk management.

 Thierry López has a professional experience of more than 25 years.
 He is CRO at Northern Trust Luxembourg.
 He has been/is member of various consultative committees for the CSSF and the ABBL (currently and a.o. he is Chairman of the ABBL Banking Supervision Committee and member of the CSSF Consultative Committee on Resolution).
 He is the founder (1997) and board member of ALRiM, the Luxembourg association for Risk Management Professionals.
 He has been / is involved in the academic circle and research as ALM/GRC/Risk Management Professor/speaker at a.o. the HEC-Business School of the University of Liège, the ILA and the House of Training (ATTF and IFBL).
 He wrote articles and well-known books in English with John Wiley & Sons and in French with De Boeck Université.

-Florian Narring is Principal Supervisor, DG Micro-Prudential Supervision I, Division 2, for the European Central Bank (ECB), a position he has held since 2014.
+Florian Narring is Principal Supervisor, DG Micro-Prudential Supervision I for the European Central Bank (ECB), a position he has held since 2014.
 He coordinates supervisory work in the area of governance & risk management.